A productive Six–on–Five Offense is an important part of the game play for successful teams.

 If nothing opens up, the team has rotated from a Three–Three into a Four–Two structure.
 They can stay in the Four–Two for the remainder of the shot clock, or can run a Silent Rotation or #2 Out Play.
 Of course, the decision at this point depends on time left on the ejection.

 As you can see, there are countless plays and variations of plays which can be used.
-I recommend that coaches be creative.
+Coaches should be creative.
 Have fun and develop your own plays.